antoinekrull/cute-whales/README.md

 Create data marts or views to facilitate analytical queries.
 Use Apache Airflow for scheduling regular updates of the data marts.

+- Include image of grapha-database (?)
+- Include query to answer question 1
+- Inlude query to answer question 2